gooddadmike/ifcalendar-js/README.md

 ## Go Deeper 🐇

-## Going deeper with dates & time 🐇

-**ifcalendar-js** focuses specifically on converting between the **International Fixed Calendar (IFC)** and the standard Gregorian calendar, including nice human-readable formatting.

-Curious about date and time handling in general?
-These are worth knowing about:
+**ifcalendar-js** focuses on converting between the IFC and Gregorian calendars with clean human-readable formatting built in.
+For heavier date and time needs these are worth knowing about:

-- **[date-fns](https://date-fns.org/)** — Modern, functional, tree-shakeable utilities for the Gregorian calendar
+- **[date-fns](https://date-fns.org/)** — modern, functional, tree-shakeable Gregorian utilities
-- **[Luxon](https://moment.github.io/luxon/)** — Powerful formatting, timezones, and internationalization
+- **[Luxon](https://moment.github.io/luxon/)** — powerful formatting, timezones, and internationalization
-- **[day.js](https://day.js.org/)** — Tiny (~2kb) with a familiar Moment-like API
+- **[day.js](https://day.js.org/)** — tiny (~2kb) with a familiar Moment-like API
-- **[Temporal](https://tc39.es/proposal-temporal/)** — The new official JavaScript date/time API (part of ECMAScript 2026, already shipping in modern browsers)
+- **[Temporal](https://tc39.es/proposal-temporal/)** — the new official JavaScript date/time API, part of ECMAScript 2026 and already shipping in modern browsers

-If you're building a full-featured date picker or need heavy timezone handling, combine **ifcalendar-js** with one of the above.
+If you need heavy timezone handling or a full-featured date picker, combine **ifcalendar-js** with one of the above.

 The white rabbit goes as deep as you want. 🐇